milador/RaspberryPi-Joystick/8_Buttons/8_Buttons_Info.md

 # Data packets

 The data sent to the host device for the 8 buttons and dual axis joystick configuration of the joystick contains 3 bytes, 2 are for the XY and 1 are the buttons.
-The first byte of the data is for 8 buttons and other two bytes are for dual axis joystick(X,Y).
+The first two bytes are for dual axis joystick(X,Y) and the other byte of the data is for 8 buttons.

 <p align="center">
 <img align="center" src="https://raw.githubusercontent.com/milador/RaspberryPi-Joystick/master/Resources/rpi_joystick_8_buttons_packets.png" width="50%" height="50%" alt="raspberry pi joystick 8 buttons data packets"/>